 I think that this story has the potential to open up a dialogue about these questions between readers who may not have considered them before.
 In that way, this is a very powerful book.

 I did not like how the story flips back and forth between the present and the past.
-I know that it builds the mystery and adds depth, but, because of the nature of Katherine’s many consciousness experiences, mixing up the timeline too made things rather confusing.
+I think Geen was using the shifting timeline to build the mystery, but, because of the nature of Katherine’s many consciousness experiences, it made things rather confusing.

 The reader really sees difference in this moment, when Katherine is preparing to go into work: “Later, I lie in bed quivering… because it’s only hours until I’m out of here.
 Here- not just a room but skin.
 How can other people call this their totality?
 There is so much more.” pg 19

 Katherine captures the impossibility of explaining out-of-body experiences very succinctly here: “Because how do you cram the lived experience on to a page?
 The words available to me were never enough.
 Something would always slip the sentences.
 Human language developed around human bodies, it never quite fits other ways of being. pg 66

 I loved all of the chapters when Katherine was in the body of an animal.
 In this one, she was a snake: “Old scents have imprinted upon the world like spoor into soft mud, the past blundering prey.
 I wonder if this is one reason many animals have a poor memory compared to humans.
 What’s the use in remembering when the world does it for you? pg 146 Fascinating.

 Big thanks to Goodreads First Reads program, NetGalley, and Bloomsbury USA for providing me with an advance reading copy of this novel.
-Thanks for reading!